FRISK Software International: History

 The company was founded in 1993.
 Its name is derived from the initial letters of the personal name and patronymic of Friðrik Skúlason, its founder.
 Dr. Vesselin Vladimirov Bontchev, a computer expert from Bulgaria, best known for his research on the Dark Avenger virus, worked for the company as an anti-virus researcher.

-F-Prot Antivirus was first released in 1989, making it one of the longest lived anti-virus brands on the market.
+F-Prot Antivirus was first released in 1989 as Lykla-Pétur (a reference to Saint Peter), making it one of the longest lived anti-virus brands on the market.
 It was the world's first with a heuristic engine.
 It is sold in both home and corporate packages, of which there are editions for Windows and Linux.
 There are corporate versions for Microsoft Exchange, Solaris, and certain IBM eServers.
-The Linux version is available to home users free of charge, with virus definition updates.
-Free 30-day trial versions for other platforms can be downloaded.
-F-Prot AVES is specifically targeted towards corporate users.

 The company has also produced a genealogy program called Espólín and Púki, a spellchecker with additional features.
+Espólín later became Íslendingabók, a genalogy website.
+In 1988 Púki was the best selling computer software in Iceland.

 In Summer of 2012, FRISK was acquired by Cyren, an Israeli-American provider of security products.